campbellized/imgscii/README.md

 ```

 ## To-Dos
+* Improve the documentation with examples that use arguments.
+* Release this package to PyPA
 * Add more options for printing
-* Restructure the code into an actual package
 * Create more ASCII artwork